JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

 7. ~~Customize createProject.sh~~ (Already implemented on the latest ver. of UCRCS120B_AVRTools)

-    ~~Replace line 114 to 121 with the following code to initialize and push the directory to a GitHub repo automaticaly.---
+    ~~Replace line 114 to 121 with the following code to initialize and push the directory to a GitHub repo automaticaly.~~

     ```bash
     echo -e "Initialize the directory to a GitHub repo."